crabba/swb-workshop/service-workbench-quick-start-202106.md

     * On the final screen, select the box to acknowledge that AWS CloudFormation might create IAM resources with custom names, and click **Create Stack**
     * While the CloudFormation stack is deploying, the Study will display **Pending** in the **Studies** tab of the Data Sources screen.
 The status will change to **Available** when complete.
 1. Return to the **Studies** tab on the left navigation, and check for the study just created
-    * Expand the **Permissions** drop-down, and edit using the pencil icon to add your users as read-only or read-write users of the study.
+    * Once the study is listed as available, expand the **Permissions** drop-down, and edit using the pencil icon to add your users as read-only or read-write users of the study.
 Note that the Admin user of a study does not automatically have access to read or write to the study, and must be added.
     * Click **Submit** to save the permissions
 1. This new Study in an external bucket is now available to be mounted on a new Workspace, and behaves the same as a Study created in the main account bucket